PlutoZhang/Zowe-docs/topics/prezosmf.md

      **Note**: Microsoft Internet Explorer is not yet supported at any version.

-   5. Post-configuration verification checklist steps to ensure z/OSMF is ready for Giza.
+   5. After configuring z/OSMF, verify the following items to ensure z/OSMF is ready for Giza.

       Check that the z/OSMF server and angel processes are running.
 From SDSF on z/OS, use the `DA` command or issue the following command on the command input line:
       ```